 Busking, odd jobs and barter

 We chatted with Jason about how we’d both lost jobs in the last couple years and how it had changed our lives.
 He listened sympathetically.
 We had no health insurance or retirement plans and our income was cut in half.
 Yet, cobbling together part-time work, contract consulting, and entrepreneurship, we were still busy all week, though now we took our compensation more in love than money.
 Don’t get it wrong though, we were still desperately trying to make planning for our retirement a little easier, we often read into helpful resources like this article on how to “make the most of your retirement” and others, this way we don’t lose sight of where we are headed and aim to make it as comfortable as possible for ourselves.
 We had also gained a new appreciation for the domestic arts.
 We ate out less and cooked at home more.
-We’d started tending a couple plots at a community garden while becomimg sort of creative about bartering, not just food but also our skills — like donating a website to a non-profit outdoor theater and getting season tickets and an ad in their program in exchange.
+We’d started tending a couple of plots at a community garden while becoming sort of creative about bartering, not just food but also our skills — like donating a website to a non-profit outdoor theater and getting season tickets and an ad in their program in exchange.
+Once we made these decisions to be better with our money, we were able to afford things like individual critical illness insurance again.
+We saw how the changes we made and the proactive lifestyle meant that we were still in a good place with less frivolous spending.

-After about 45 minutes, we got up to go.
+After about 45 minutes of chatting, we got up to go.
 But in a post-job ritual that seems to becoming more common and hopefully less awkward with each passing month, we exchanged cards for our own own home-created businesses.
 Then we wished each other well.

 On the way home, Lindsay and I talked about how much we enjoyed the little diversion.
 Especially what it said about this post-money economy that so many people in the peak oil and Transition movements are talking about these days.